8080labs/ppscore/README.md

 There are multiple ways how you can calculate the PPS.
 The ppscore package provides a sample implementation that is based on the following calculations:

 - The score is calculated using only 1 feature trying to predict the target column.
 This means there are no interaction effects between the scores of various features.
 Note that this is in contrast to feature importance
-- The score is calculated on the test sets of a 4-fold crossvalidation (number is adjustable via `ppscore.CV_ITERATIONS`).
+- The score is calculated on the test sets of a 4-fold cross-validation (number is adjustable via `cross_validation`).
 For classification, stratifiedKFold is used.
 For regression, normal KFold.
 Please note that this sampling might not be valid for time series data sets
 - All rows which have a missing value in the feature or the target column are dropped
-- In case that the dataset has more than 5,000 rows the score is only calculated on a random subset of 5,000 rows with a fixed random seed (`ppscore.RANDOM_SEED`).
-You can adjust the number of rows or skip this sampling via the API.
+- In case that the dataset has more than 5,000 rows the score is only calculated on a random subset of 5,000 rows.
+You can adjust the number of rows or skip this sampling via the API (`sample`).
 However, in most scenarios the results will be very similar
 - There is no grid search for optimal model parameters
+- The result might change between calculations because the calculation contains random elements, e.g. the sampling of the rows or the shuffling of the rows before cross-validation.
+If you want to make sure that your results are reproducible you can set the random seed (`random_seed`).

 ### Learning algorithm